smartin015/continuousprint/README.md

 The number of times a gcode is to be printed can be specified in an input box.
 When the queue is looped, this number will be equal to the relative quantities of each print.
-When the queue is not looped, this number will be equal to the number of times the gcode is printed.
+When the queue is not looped, this number will be equal to the number of times each gcode is printed.